Skin

 What Does a Dermatologist do

-Dermatology encompasses several subfields, each addressing specific aspects of skin care and treatment.
+Dermatology encompasses several subfields, each addressing specific aspects of skin care treatment.
 Here are some of the primary branches of dermatology:

 • General Dermatology: This branch focuses on diagnosing and treating a wide variety of skin conditions, such as acne, eczema, psoriasis, and rosacea.
 Dermatologists in this field work to alleviate symptoms and improve skin health through both medical and therapeutic interventions.